 Jin Tai was the first pop singer to come out.
 In 2014 she came out as a lesbian in an interview with the China Times.
 She used to be part of the tomboy band called “MissTER”.
 Another out lesbian pop singer is Enno Cheng of the band “Chocolate Tiger” who famously came out in 2016 after divorcing her ex-husband.
 More recently, Aaron Yan of the former boy band “Fahrenheit” formally came out in December 2018 after his ex-boyfriend “exposed” him in the media.

-In the movie industry, Elaine Jin is a Hong Kong/Taiwanese actress who has been in a same sex relationship with Suzie Wong since 2005.
+In the movie industry, Elaine Jin is a Hong Kong/Taiwanese actress who has been in a gay relationship with Suzie Wong since 2005.
 Peter Chang (with his boyfriend Mitch Cullin) is a well-known filmmaker and Zero Chou is a very famous lesbian director and screenwriter.

 Audrey Tang is the world's first transgender minister.
 She is a Taiwanese free software programmer who was described as one of the 10 greatest Taiwanese computing personalities.
 In August 2016, she became Taiwan's Digital Minister, making her the first transgender person official in the top executive cabinet.
 Another prominent out gay politician is Chung-Ming Wang who is a member of the Green Party Taiwan and also a gay rights activist.